universal-ctags/citre/README.md

 location is the "updated version" of an old one), so all hidden definitions will be unhide.

+Updating can't handle situations where files or symbols are renamed (again, we really don't know which is the "updated version"), so they will be preserved even if there's no such file, or the definitions of the symbol can't be found.
+Type `R` (`citre-code-map-replace-file`) in a file list to replace current file with its renamed version manually.

-Currently, updating the code map can't handle situations where files in the file list is missing/renamed (don't worry too much, all symbols under it would still be preserved).
-If a symbol is renamed, Citre also won't know that.
-In the future, commands that deal with such situations will be offered, but it's generally suggested to avoid using code map for a very long code reading session during which the code changes.
+Even you can deal with file changes in these ways, it's kind of awkward and inefficient.
+Remember it's generally suggested to avoid using code map for a very long code reading session during which the code changes.